Hungary in the Eurovision Song Contest 2009: Internal selection

 On 14 January 2009, MTV announced that the Hungarian entry for the Eurovision Song Contest 2009 would be selected internally.
 Artists and composers were able to submit their applications and entries until 2 February 2009.
 After the submission deadline had passed, 105 entries were received by the broadcaster, including songs from Germany and the United Kingdom.
 On 3 February 2009, MTV announced during a press conference held in Budapest that Márk Zentai would represent Hungary in Moscow with the song "If You Wanna Party".
-The song was written by Figge Boström, George Németh, Johan Lindman, Lasse Anderson and Zé Szabó, and was part of Zentai's latest album Nem éleg.
-The five-member jury panel that selected the Hungarian entry consisted of Andrea Szulák (singer and presenter, Hungarian representative at the Eurovision Song Contest 1993), Zsolt Lengyel (director), Laszlo Szuts (Mahasz board member), Levente Harsányi (presenter) and Gabor Takács (presenter).
+The song was written by Figge Boström, George Németh, Johan Lindman, Lasse Anderson and Zé Szabó, and was part of Zentai's latest album Nem elég.
+The five-member jury panel that selected the Hungarian entry consisted of Andrea Szulák (singer and presenter, Hungarian representative at the Eurovision Song Contest 1993), Zsolt Lengyel (director), László Szűts (Mahasz board member), Levente Harsányi (presenter) and Gábor Gundel Takács (presenter, commentator).

 On 4 February 2009, MTV announced that Zentai had withdrawn from the contest as "If You Wanna Party" was presented in 2004 as the Swedish Big Brother theme song "We Became Friends", breaching the rules of the contest.
-The song "Magányos csónak", written by Gábor Duba and Géza Pálvölgyi and performed by Kátya Tompos was announced as the replacement on the same day, however, the singer announced her withdrawal on 10 February 2009 in order to dedicate herself to her theatre career instead, having to take part in eight plays of three different theatres meaning she had no time to prepare her Eurovision participation properly.
-On 23 February 2009, "Dance with Me" performed by Zoli Ádok was announced by MTV as the final replacement during a press conference held in Budapest.
-The song was written by Zé Szabó and Kasai, and was selected among three entries shortlisted by the five-member jury from the remaining 103 submitted entries that meet the contest requirements, with their artists having accepted to represent Hungary before the final decision was made.
+The song "Magányos csónak", written by Gábor Duba and Géza Pálvölgyi and performed by Kátya Tompos was announced as the replacement on the same day, however the singer announced her withdrawal on 10 February 2009 in order to dedicate herself to her theatre career instead, having to take part in eight plays of three different theatres meaning she had no time to prepare her Eurovision participation properly.
+The jury subsequently shortlisted three entries that meet the contest requirements from the remaining 103 submissions, with their artists confirming their acceptance to represent Hungary before the final decision was made.
+On 23 February 2009, "Dance with Me" written by Zé Szabó and Kasai and performed by Zoli Ádok was announced by MTV as the second and final replacement during a press conference held in Budapest.

 Controversy

-Following the selection of Kátya Tompos as the Hungarian entrant, the Alliance of Hungarian Popular Music Composers and Songwriters published an open letter protesting that the jury, which was not professional, did not have enough time to make a correct decision.
-They also expressed dissatisfaction that only a jury decided on the entry instead of the public and claimed that they would publish all submitted songs.
+Following the selection of Kátya Tompos as the Hungarian entrant, the Alliance of Hungarian Popular Music Composers and Songwriters published an open letter protesting that the jury, which they claimed to be not professional, did not have enough time to make a correct decision.
+They also expressed dissatisfaction that a majority of the initially selected song was written by foreign songwriters and that only a jury decided on the entry instead of the public as it was at Eurovision.
 MTV later published a reply stating that the jury, being professionals from the television and music industry, had enough time to make the right decision as they chose the song all day long.
 They also mentioned that the European Broadcasting Union (EBU) allowed national broadcasters to decide in what way they want to choose a song, and that their goal was to send a song that was the most suitable for the contest.